analogjs/analog/apps/docs-app/docs/features/routing/content.md

 });
 ```

-After it is enabled, mermaid blocks are transformed by mermaid into svgs.
+After it is enabled, Mermaid blocks are transformed by mermaid into SVGs.

 Example of mermaid graph: